talalmughal/talalmughal/README.md

 - 👋 Hi, I’m @talalmughal
 - 👀 I’m a Full Stack Engineer
-- 🌱 I’m currently working in NestJS, NextJS, TypeScript, JavaScript, PostgreSQL, and Tailwind CSS
+- 🌱 I’m currently working in NestJS, NextJS, TypeScript, PostgreSQL, and Tailwind CSS
 - 💞️ I’m looking to collaborate on web-projects
 - 📫 How to reach me talalmughal47@gmail.com